-give back full mobility to paraplegics and allow them to express themselves without any limits by means of an exoskeleton
+Project MARCH wants to return full mobility to paraplegics, and allow them to express themselves without any limits by means of an exoskeleton!

 Simple daily activities such as groceries, or walking a dog, are often challenging or even impossible for people that are bounded to a wheelchair.

 By giving back full freedom of movement, the paraplegic experiences not only the practical benefits of autonomy like going wherever he wants to go himself, but he or she will also be able to communicate at eye-level with friends and family again, rather than constantly being "looked down".

 In addition, the paraplegic's health condition improves significantly by using an exoskeleton.
 For example, their bones and muscles become stronger, the risk of thrombosis decreases, the bowel function improves, and they experience less pain during sleep.
 The dependency of care providers and insurers decreases.